FerdinandBeaman/phase-3-project/README.md

 All data was drawn from the 2017 World Values Survey (https://www.worldvaluessurvey.org/WVSDocumentationWV7.jsp).
 No distinction was made between different theist beliefs, so the only focus was on the difference between theists and atheists in a general sense.

+The expectation is that the machine learning algorithms are specialized and powerful enough to perform a classification task such as this one.
+If properly calibrated, the methods used are likely able to pick up on underlying patterns within the answers to these questions and adequately sort the respondants into their proper categories.

 ## Business Problem

 Experience shows that many religious groups tend to vote in blocks.
 Additionally, people ensconced in media bubbles (religious or secular) are likely to find certain products/videos/etc more engaging.
 It is not hard to imagine that one group responds very differently to, say, sexually suggestive media or messaging that promotes "traditional" values.
 Being able to target one group versus the other is efficient and will save money for any business looking to capitalize on these trends.